frankpf/undbg/README.md

     undbg <target program>

-Currently, the only implemented command is `step` (aliased to `s`).
+Currently, the only commands implemented are command `step` and `rev-step` (aliased to `s` and `rs`, respectively).

 There is a sample program available in `samples/hello.asm`.
-You can use it to test the undbg.
+You can use it to test undbg.
 To build the executable, run the following commands:

     nasm -felf64 samples/hello.asm -o samples/hello.o
     ld samples/hello.o -o samples/hello